Pippa Black: Personal life

-Black attended St Patrick's Primary School in Pakenham Victoria and she later became a Vice Captain at Beaconhills College.
-She deferred her Animal Technology studies to pursue an acting career.
-Black moved to Los Angeles in 2011 and shared an apartment with fellow Australian actor Tim Campbell.

-Black is a vegetarian and she starred in an ad campaign for PETA Asia Pacific in 2007.
+Black is a vegetarian.
+She starred in an ad campaign for People for the Ethical Treatment of Animals (PETA) Asia Pacific in 2007.
 Black donned a gown made entirely of lettuce leaves.
 She said that "going vegetarian is a positive step to help stop animal suffering; it's also great for your health and the environment."
 Black has supported various charities including the Narre Warren Lighthouse Foundation and the Australian Childhood Foundation.

+Black dated actor Fletcher Humphrys, who appeared alongside her as villain Guy Sykes on Neighbours.
+They had previously appeared together in drama series Last Man Standing.
+The pair split in 2007.

+Black moved to Los Angeles in 2011 and shared an apartment with fellow Australian actor Tim Campbell.